How to publish your NPM Package

 branch.

-• Step 5: It's up to the master branch (the CICD pipeline) to bump the version, with npm run cs-bump
+• Step 4: It's up to the master branch (the CICD pipeline) to bump the version, with lvlup bump

 .
 This creates a new commit.

-• Step 6: Also, it's up to the master branch (the CICD pipeline) to publish the version, with npm run cs-publish
+• Step 5: Also, it's up to the master branch (the CICD pipeline) to build the project, cd into the dist folder, and publish the new version/release, with lvlup publish

 .
 This does NOT create a new commit.